Introduction to Political Theory

 4. pursue advanced studies in political theory, political philosophy, and/or the history of political thought.

-Textbooks and readers will be selected based on instructor expertise and preference, and in consultation with the Department of Political Science.
-There are a range of textbooks and readers that can fulfill course objectives.
+A list of required textbooks and materials will be provided to students at the beginning of the semester.
+Textbooks and materials will be selected based on instructor expertise and preference, and in consultation with other members of the department.
+There are a range of textbooks and materials that can fulfill course objectives.
 Some examples include:

 Requisites